 We love this gluten-free recipe because it is healthy and over the top on flavor thanks to the harissa paste.
 It is budget-friendly clocking in at under $3 a serving.
-Plus, it great for meal prep. both the harissa beef and the carrot noodles hold up well to reheating making it great for lunches.
+Plus, it is great for meal prep.
+Both the harissa beef and the carrot noodles hold up well to reheating making it great for lunches.

 This post may include affiliate links.
 Please read my disclosure policy.

 I created this harissa beef recipe years ago when I was doing a 30-day clean eating challenge, think Whole30 or paleo.
 But we liked it so much it that it became a staple go-to weeknight dinner with enough leftovers for lunch.

 With just a few ingredients it makes for an ideal dinner.

 🧾Ingredients and Substitutions